Skip to main content

 Transferring to a more ethical cash ISA

-You will need to check if the new provider accepts transfers – of our Best Buys, Triodos and Charity Bank accept transfers – and ask them to maintain the tax-free status of your savings.
+You will need to check if the new provider accepts transfers – our Best Buys all accept transfers.

 In theory it should take no more than 15 days, but you should follow advice on how to do it without losing its tax free status.
 Contacting the new provider is usually the best place to start.